emelocoton189/uxd-research-repo/templates/README.md

 # 🧰 Templates

 Steal these with pride.
-From interview scripts to usability plans, these are the research tools I've tested and brought back from the trenches.
+From interview scripts to usability plans, these are the research tools I've tested and distilled.